-The CEPC will operate at a center-of-mass energy of $\sqrt{s} \sim 240$ GeV.
-The capability of CEPC in measuring Higgs couplings and electroweak observables, shown in the left panel of Fig. 1.1.
-The main mode of Higgs production is through $e^+e^- \rightarrow ZH$ process.
-At the CEPC, in contrast to the LHC, Higgs boson candidate events can be identified through a technique known as the recoil mass method without tagging its decay products.
-Therefore, Higgs boson production can be disentangled from its decay in a model independent way.
-Moreover, the cleaner environment at a lepton collider allows much better exclusive measurement of Higgs boson decay channels.
-All of these give the CEPC impressive reach in probing Higgs boson properties.
-For example, with an integrated luminosity of 5 ab^{-1} , over one million Higgs bosons will be produced.
-With this sample, the CEPC will be able to measure the Higgs boson coupling to the Z boson with an accuracy of 0.25%[update], about a factor of 10 better than the reach of the High Luminosity upgrade of the LHC (HL-LHC).
-Such a precise measurement gives the CEPC unprecedented reach into interesting new physics scenarios which are very difficult to probe at the LHC.
-The CEPC also has strong capability in detecting Higgs boson invisible decay.
-For example, with 5 ab^{-1} , it can improve the accuracy of the measurement of invisible decay branching ratio to 0.14% [update].
-In addition, it is expected to have good sensitivities to exotic decay channels which are swamped by backgrounds at the LHC.
-It is also important to stress that an e^+e^- Higgs factory can perform model independent measurement of the Higgs boson width.
-This unique feature in turn allows for the determination of the Higgs boson couplings without assumptions about Higgs decay channels.
+The CEPC will operate primarily at a center-of-mass energy of $\sqrt{s} \sim 240$ GeV.
+The main mode of Higgs production is through $e^+e^- \rightarrow Zh$ process, and with an integrated luminosity of 5 ab^{-1} , over one million Higgs bosons will be produced.
+At CEPC, in contrast to the LHC, Higgs boson candidate events can be identified through a technique known as the recoil mass method without tagging its decay products.
+This allows Higgs boson production to be disentangled from Higgs decay in a model-independent way.
+Moreover, the cleaner environment at a lepton collider allows much better exclusive measurement of Higgs boson properties.
+The resulting precision attainable by CEPC in measurements of Higgs couplings is shown in the left panel of Fig. 1.1 in terms of the κ framework.

+Several aspects of the Higgs precision attainable at CEPC stand out.
+The CEPC will be able to measure the Higgs boson coupling to the Z boson with an accuracy of 0.25%[update], about a factor of 10 better than the reach of the High Luminosity upgrade of the LHC (HL-LHC).
+Such a precise measurement gives CEPC unprecedented reach into interesting new physics scenarios which are very difficult to probe at the LHC.
+The CEPC also has strong capability in detecting invisible decays of the Higgs boson.
+For example, with 5 ab-1, it can improve the accuracy of the measurement of the Higgs invisible branching ratio to 0.14% [update].
+In addition, it is expected to have excellent sensitivity to exotic decay channels which are swamped by backgrounds at the LHC.
+It is also important to stress that an e^+e^- Higgs factory can perform model independent measurement precision reach of the 12-parameter EFT fit (D6 basis)